Tailwind Palette Generator

 - Copy & Paste: Click "Copy" on the config output to copy the

-You can also click any individual swatch to copy its hex value to your clipboard — handy for quick prototyping outside of Tailwind.
+You can also click any individual swatch to copy its hex value to your clipboard — handy for quick prototyping or when building custom button styles outside of Tailwind utilities.

 In Tailwind CSS v3, colors are configured via tailwind.config.js using JavaScript objects, which is exactly what this generator outputs.
 Tailwind v4 introduces a CSS-first configuration approach where you define custom themes using CSS custom properties and the @theme directive: